FishEye SSL configuration

 Create the JKS file from the PKCS#12 file generated above – use the same password for the both

-keytool -importkeystore -deststorepass <MY_DESTINATIONSTORE_PASSWORD> -destkeypass <MY_DESTINATIONKEY_PASSWORD> -destkeystore <keystore file name> -srckeystore <p12 output file> -srcstoretype PKCS12 -srcstorepass <MY_PKC12_KEYSTORE_PASSWORD> -alias jetty
+keytool -importkeystore -deststorepass <MY_DESTINATIONSTORE_PASSWORD> -destkeypass <MY_DESTINATIONKEY_PASSWORD> -destkeystore <keystore file name> -srckeystore <p12 output file> -srcstoretype PKCS12 -srcstorepass <MY_PKC12_KEYSTORE_PASSWORD> -alias fisheye

-keytool -importkeystore -deststorepass jks_password -destkeypass jks_password -destkeystore fecru.jks -srckeystore fecru.p12 -srcstoretype PKCS12 -srcstorepass p12_password -alias jetty
+keytool -importkeystore -deststorepass jks_password -destkeypass jks_password -destkeystore fecru.jks -srckeystore fecru.p12 -srcstoretype PKCS12 -srcstorepass p12_password -alias fisheye

 2. Configure Fisheye SSL